AleksPi27/TestTaskForVistar/DESCRIPTION.md

-# Overview
+# Description

-You need to implement Proxy server as described below
+You need to implement Proxy Server component as described below

 ## Workflow